loganwebb3/MECH105_algorithms/LU_Decomposition/README.md

-This matlab algorith is for LU decompostion which is a method of decomposing a square matrix into two triangular matrices.
+This matlab algorithm is for LU decomposition which is a method of decomposing a square matrix into two triangular matrices.
 The method is commonly used in numerical analysis and linear algebra for solving systems of linear equations, matrix inversion, and computing determinants.

 ---
 ## Inputs: ##